 Smart lockers are changing the way that consumers shop.
 In light of growing consumer preference for convenience and flexibility in how they pick up a package or online order, more retailers are recognizing the benefits associated with integrating a smart locker system into their store pickup services.

-In this article, we’ll break down exactly what smart lockers are and what problems they seek to address.
-We’ll also look at some of the benefits associated with utilizing smart retail parcel lockers, both from the retailer and customer perspective.
-Gaining a better understanding of how smart lockers work and what role they play in a retail environment will provide insight into how this locker technology is revolutionizing retail shopping.
+In this article, we’ll break down exactly what smart lockers are and what problems they can help businesses address.
+We’ll also look at some of the benefits associated with utilizing smart retail parcel lockers, both from the retailer and from the customer perspective.
+Gaining a better understanding of how smart lockers work and what role they play in a retail environment can provide insight into how this locker technology is revolutionizing retail shopping.

 Smart Lockers Explained

-A smart locker is a storage solution that has integrated technology allowing it to automate package notification and distribution.
-Once a package is entered into a smart locker system, the recipient is automatically notified that their package is ready for pickup and provided access instructions.
-Access instructions generally take the form of an order number or barcode that they can scan.
-Once they arrive at the locker location, the user enters their verification information.
-Once the verification information is entered correctly the door to the correct locker will open and the customer will be able to retrieve the package.
+A smart locker is a storage solution that has integrated technology built into it, allowing it to automate package delivery, notification, and distribution.
+Once a package is delivered into a smart locker system, the recipient is automatically notified that their package is ready for pickup and provided access instructions.
+Access instructions generally take the form of an access code, order number, or barcode that they can scan.
+Once they arrive at the locker location, the user enters their verification information at the kiosk touch screen or accesses their assigned locker using a mobile app.
+Once the verification information is entered correctly the door to the correct locker will open and the customer will be able to retrieve their package.